Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: Background: the memory bottleneck

 At the same time, there are compelling reasons to adopt disaggregated memory for applications which require rapid random access to large amounts of data, such as in-memory databases.
 Such databases can store more data on a large disaggregated memory pool and share it with multiple compute nodes for scalability.
 However, query execution is typically bottlenecked on data transfer between the far memory and the CPU cores~\cite{Zhang:DBMSonDisagg:2020,Liu:CXLPerf:2025}.
 The same argument applies to graph processing workloads: disaggregated memory allows storing and sharing larger graphs, but many graph algorithms are highly sensitive to memory latency~\cite{Lumsdaine:Challenges:2007,Zhang:Polymer:2015} -- indeed, even local memory is typically a bottleneck for these algorithms, and disaggregated memory amplifies the problem.

-This has led to renewed interest in the long-standing research area of \gls{ndp}, broadly construed.
+This has led to renewed interest in the long-standing research area of \gls{ndp} (broadly construed).
 For example, \gls{pim} systems have been proposed for database acceleration~\cite{Baumstark:PIM4DB:2023,Gomez-Luna:PrIM:2022}, graph processing~\cite{Ahn:Tesseract:2015,zhuo_graphq_2019} and other workloads.
 In those systems, computing units are integrated with DRAM chips and can operate on individual DRAM rows and latches.
 This minimizes the distance that data must be moved, but imposes strong, hardware-specific constraints on how computation can be performed.
 For example, in UPMEM (a commercial PIM device), each DRAM processing unit (DPU) can only access a fixed 64MB DRAM slice.
 This requires complex software on the CPU to steer the data flow to and from DPUs~\cite{Gomez-Luna:PrIM:2022}.
 From an OS-centric perspective, the memory and computing resources are too closely-coupled to be virtualizable or to provide anything more than coarse-grained inter-application isolation.
 Instead, the application developer is required to partition the data for a specific hardware platform.
 Virtualizing and multiplexing UPMEM has been suggested but at a granularity of multiple gigabytes~\cite{Teguia:vPIM:2024a}.

 Other \gls{nmp} systems are less architecturally restrictive.
-Lockerman \etal~\cite{Lockerman:Livia:2020} suggest adding compute units \emph{throughout} the memory hierarchy (near cores, in caches and in the memory controller).
+Lockerman \etal~\cite{Lockerman:Livia:2020} suggest adding compute units \emph{throughout} the memory hierarchy.
 A downside with this approach is the pervasive hardware changes it entails.
 The additional die area is small, but the end-to-end usability additionally requires hardware verification (on every changed component), and the issue of secure multiplexing the new compute resources is left unaddressed.

 We are not the first one to notice those problems.
 Gao~\etal~\cite{Gao:NDPAnalytics:2015} and Ghose~\etal~\cite{Ghose:PIMAdoption:2019} observe the gaps in address translation, memory protection and isolation functionality.
 Barbalace~\etal~\cite{Barbalace:NDP-OS:2017} additionally discuss the problems in scheduling and the programming model, and call for better runtime and OS support.
 More recently, Ham~\etal propose M$^{2}$NDP~\cite{Ham:GeneralNDP:2024}, which focuses on \gls{ndp} for CXL-based disaggregated memory, emphasizing the limited hardware changes required as an important factor.